vkmaurya09/API-Redis/README.md

 # API-Redis

+#Fetch data from API's and save it to Redis

+##Prerequisites
+###Golang
+###Redis

+##RapidAPI
+RapidAPI gives free api to use.
-Used "Twelve Data"(RapidApi) API to fetch stock quotes and saved in redis.
+In this project i have used "Twelve Data" api to fetch stock market quotes.

+##Command to run this project
+go run main.go